-The change comes a matter of days after TransCanada requested a pause in the US State Department’s consideration of the Keystone XL pipeline.
-The request was subsequently denied and then on November 6th the KXL pipeline was cancelled outright after many years of wrangling.
+The change comes only a matter of days after TransCanada requested a pause in the US State Department’s consideration of the Keystone XL pipeline.
+The request was subsequently denied and then on November 6th, the KXL pipeline was canceled outright after many years of wrangling.

 While the company is trying to put a brave face on the cancellation of the Keystone XL and the rerouting of the Energy East, they are having an increasingly difficult time moving forward with their pipedreams.

 The situation is destined to get worse for TransCanada as the new Liberal government has promised to prevent oil shipping along Canada’s west coast and cancel the Energy East outright.
 TransCanada explained the rerouting indicated that their decision was made after “conducting thorough studies and consulting with many local communities,” Energy East president John Soini said.

 Quebec Premier Philippe Couillard has questioned the economic, employment, and environmental benefits of the Energy East and he said that his province will not just be a passageway for the pipeline.
 Citing climate and other concerns, environmental groups oppose the building of the pipeline altogether.

 A Brief Review of the Keystone XL Saga

 Belugas Slow Energy East Pipeline Project